AdoriZahard/hi3er/docs/index.md

 ### <p align="center">-- Dash ATK Build</p>

 !!! note
-    Currently adjusted for 6.0 2nd Half (This weekend only).
-This will be quickly adjusted and changed to fit 6.1 new weather when it drops on Monday 31st.
-Other than that, this build focuses basically on B Spam.
+    Updated for 6.1.
+This build focuses basically on B Spam.
 As a warning, this build is a bit more limited in usage, as it requires your Sushang to be strong enough as to have damage overflow, due to B spam consuming Blade Mantra.
 It can potentially beat or contest strongly with A spam build.
+It's also not gather-reliant.

 > Boss to be Chosen: Hephaestus, then Vill-V, Mobius or Aponia